Praxity

 - Educational developers in centres for teaching and learning who create faculty development resources.
 Their current tools are either too expensive (Articulate Rise, $1,200 USD/yr) or too limited (H5P, LMS built-in authoring).

-- 35+ block types — quiz, flashcard, sorting, matching, hotspot, interactive video, code (syntax-highlighted), diagram (visual + Mermaid), accordion, tabs, sequence, slides, chart, table, image comparison, labeled graphic, and more
+- 30+ block types across content, containers, assessments, and interactive categories — quiz, flashcard, sorting, matching, hotspot, interactive video, code, diagram, accordion, tabs, chart, table, image comparison, labeled graphic, and more

-- SCORM + xAPI export — works with Canvas, Moodle, Brightspace, Blackboard, and any SCORM-compliant LMS
+- Multi-format export — SCORM 1.2, SCORM 2004, xAPI, and standalone HTML.
+Packages work with Canvas, Moodle, Brightspace, Blackboard, and any SCORM-compliant LMS

 Pricing